Michael Grandage: Opera

-In 2010 Grandage started to work in opera, making his debut at Glyndebourne with a production of Billy Budd.
-This production has also played at the Brooklyn Academy of Music in New York City in 2014 and San Francisco Opera in 2019.
+In 2010, Grandage started to work in opera, making his debut at Glyndebourne with a production of Billy Budd.
+This production has also played at the Brooklyn Academy of Music in New York City in 2014, and the San Francisco Opera in 2019.
 He returned to Glyndebourne in 2012 to direct Le nozze di Figaro, a production that was revived for the following ten years.
-In the U.S. his work has included new productions of Madama Butterfly and Don Giovanni for the Metropolitan Opera, Chicago Lyric Opera and Houston Grand Opera.
+In the US, his work has included new productions of Madama Butterfly and Don Giovanni for the Metropolitan Opera, Chicago Lyric Opera and Houston Grand Opera.

 Michael Grandage Company (MGC)

 At the end of 2011, Grandage set up the Michael Grandage Company to produce work in theatre, film and TV.

-In June 2012, alongside producer James Bierman, he announced a fifteen-month season of work at the Noël Coward Theatre in London's West End aimed at reaching out to a new generation of theatre-goers through pricing and access with over 100,000 seats going on sale at £10.
+In June 2012 he announced a fifteen-month season of work at the Noël Coward Theatre in London's West End aimed at reaching out to a new generation of theatre-goers through pricing and access with over 100,000 seats going on sale at £10.
+James Bierman joined the company as Executive Producer.

-Between December 2012 and February 2014 they produced Privates on Parade with Simon Russell Beale; John Logan's new play Peter and Alice with Judi Dench and Ben Whishaw; Daniel Radcliffe in The Cripple of Inishmaan by Martin McDonagh; and two plays by Shakespeare, A Midsummer Night's Dream with Sheridan Smith and David Walliams, followed by Henry V with Jude Law.
+Between December 2012 and February 2014, they produced Privates on Parade with Simon Russell Beale; John Logan's new play Peter and Alice with Judi Dench and Ben Whishaw; Daniel Radcliffe in The Cripple of Inishmaan by Martin McDonagh; and two plays by Shakespeare, A Midsummer Night's Dream with Sheridan Smith and David Walliams, followed by Henry V with Jude Law.
 Grandage directed all five productions and the season was nominated for six Olivier Awards.

 In 2014, The Cripple of Inishmaan transferred to Broadway where it was nominated for six Tony Awards.

 In 2015, the company returned to the West End with Photograph 51, a new play by Anna Ziegler starring Nicole Kidman.
-The production continued their commitment to greater access with twenty five percent of every performance at ten pounds.
-Kidman went on to win the Evening Standard Best Actress Award as well as receiving an Olivier nomination for Best Actress.
+The production continued their commitment to greater access with twenty-five percent of every performance at £10.
+Kidman went on to win the Evening Standard Best Actress Award, as well as receiving an Olivier nomination for Best Actress.